minhduchoang301/OCR-community-website/Model - Handwriting/README.md

 ### Handwriting Recognition
-Source code is on: https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Exercises/Exercise%202%20-%20Handwriting%20Recognition/Exercise2-Answer.ipynb#scrollTo=zX4Kg8DUTKWO.
-Which was my excercise product on coursera

 ## Current capabilities
-Recognizing hand-writen digits' images, captured clearly in a perfect perpendicular angle.
+Recognizing hand-writen digits and characters images, captured clearly in a perfect perpendicular angle.

 ## Upcoming capabilities
-Recognizing hand-written character and digits on several different clear background.
 In the next few weeks, this would be a part of our project for English Text OCR (Extracting and cropping text character by character)

+## Dataset
+EMNIST: Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
+EMNIST: an extension of MNIST to handwritten letters.
+Retrieved from http://arxiv.org/abs/1702.05373
+Download and extract gzip, then extract the balanced training and testing images and labels inside.